 It’s valuable beyond the first year

 As you can see from my $500 earnings in 2020, I brought in plenty of cash back without having to rely on the initial welcome bonus I earned in 2019.
 Not many cash back cards boast such high returns.
-The Blue Cash Preferred does charge a $95 annual fee, but I easily offset that with how much I earn.
+The Blue Cash Preferred does charge a $95 annual fee ($0 intro annual fee for the first year), but I easily offset that with how much I earn.

 Amex has great customer service

 I have cards from Capital One, Chase and American Express, so I’m well-versed in navigating issuer apps and customer service lines to get questions answered.
 While I can’t speak for every cardholder, I can say that I’ve had by far the most seamless experiences when I’ve had to reach out to American Express.
 Whether it was to increase my credit limit, inquire about eligibility for a new offer or fix a mistake with my address on my account, talking to American Express reps over the phone or online chat has always been quick and painless.
 (This seems to be a common experience too – American Express ranked at the top of the list for customer service among major card issuers in a 2020 J.D.
 Power survey.)